 If you’ve found yourself experiencing the same situation over and over again (maybe you’re attracting the same type of undesirable partner, for example), that is the law of change in action.
 It’s a sign from the universe nudging you to learn a lesson.

 The pattern, Gray says, will continue to repeat itself until you learn from the experience and do something differently in order to evolve into a better version of yourself and stop the vicious cycle.
 The problem is that so many people are thinking too much and not feeling enough.
 “To change the pattern and the problem, we must be able to connect thoughts and feelings and then proceed to adjust and make changes accordingly,” she says.

 11. The Law of Patience and Reward

 The law of significance and inspiration tells us that we all have value to give.
 Our unique gifts are meant to be shared with the world and will make a positive impact.
-So no matter how seemingly small and unimportant our contribution to the world may seem, it is important.
+No matter how seemingly small and unimportant our contribution to the world may seem, it is important.
 Tap into this karmic law whenever you need a boost of motivation.
-But remember, you only get back what you put into something.
+But remember: you only get back what you put forth.